 For a sports junkie like me, this is a very special week.
 Of course I’m talking about the start of the NFL season!
 And it couldn’t have come at a better time as we’ve been caught in what I like to call “Sports Limbo.”
 This falls during the summer when all we have to entertain ourselves is with mid-season baseball… and frankly that’s the most boring time of the year for an already boring sport.
 Just sayin’.

-But, the kickoff of the NFL season is one of the most hyped events of the year.
+The kickoff of the NFL season is one of the most hyped events of the year.
 I’m sure you’ve seen it plastered all over your social media feeds with stuff like this.
 The NFL loves it, of course.
 They want to hype this thing up as much as possible, and get NFL fans across the country frothing at the mouth for a new season hard-hitting drama.

 Hype and awareness is, of course, critical for the success of any major event.
 It isn’t just global events like these either.
-The success of small-town arts festivals, open houses, networking events, trade shows and conferences all hinge on how hyped they can get their event.
+The success of small-town arts festivals, open houses, networking events, trade shows, and conferences all hinge on how hyped they can get their event.
 How would you feel if you threw a party and no one showed up?

-Even as far as a few years ago, building hype for an event was challenging, relying heavily on word of mouth and hitting the streets.
+Even as recently as a few years ago, building hype for an event was challenging, relying heavily on word of mouth and hitting the streets.
 But now, with this little thing called Twitter, raising awareness and hype for your events, shows, conferences and more has never been easier.

 Here’s a couple ways to can use social media to help ensure the success of your event, with a few examples.

 Create a hashtag